philcali/dialog-wheel/WORKFLOW.md

 An inclusion defines the relative or absolute path to a script that defines a function or set of functions to be used in the workflow definition.
 An inclusion can consist of `handler` functions, arbitrary scripts invoked in `custom` screens, `event` handlers, and everything in between.
-The inclusion are basically user-defined functions that are invoked by `dialog-wheel`.
+The inclusions are basically user-defined functions that are invoked by `dialog-wheel`.

+- `file`: (required) relative or absolute path of scripts who control the app
 - `directory`: (optional) relative pr absolute path of script folders
-- `file`: (required) relative or absolute path of scripts who control the app

 __JSON__
 ``` json